rmosolgo/graphql-ruby/readme.md

 - Implement calls as arguments
 - double-check how to handle `pals.first(3) { count }`
 - Implement call argument introspection (wait for spec)

+## Goals:

+- Implement the GraphQL spec (when Facebook releases it) & support a Relay front end
+- Provide idiomatic, plain-Ruby API with similarities to reference implementation where possible
+- Support `graphql-rails`